MasoudFallahpour/InfoCenter/README.md

 *Info Center* is an Android app that displays the details of (mostly) hardware components of a smartphone or tablet.

 ## What versions of Android does it support?
-Info Center runs on devices having Android ICS (API 14) all the way through Android Lollipop (API 22).
+Info Center runs on devices having Android ICS (API 14) all the way through Android Marshmallow (API 23).

 ## Locale
 The only locale that Info Center supports is Persian and that means it uses Persian locale no matter what locale your device is using.